How To Have Self Control With Food Without Relying On Willpower

 But truth be told, willpower runs out!

-Willpower isn’t like air; willpower is more like a battery that runs out by 12pm!
+Willpower isn’t like air; willpower isn’t like a battery that runs out by noon!

-A lot of people reading this really deeply believe that their willpower failures are evidence they personally are lazy.
+Many people reading this profoundly believe that their willpower failures are evidence they are lazy.

 Willpower is much more like my old laptop’s battery.

-Here’s a quick story about my old laptop.
+Here’s a quick laptop on my old laptop.

 I swear, my laptop was even worse.

-I would take it fully charged to go study at the library.
+I would take it fully charged to study at the library.
 And then I would I

 would sit down and turn on my laptop.

-I’d get everything set up but then my computer would start dimming automatically.
+I’d set everything up,, bt then my computI’dwould start dimming automatically.

 Confused, I would remember … My battery only lasted 20 minutes!!!

-And the same thing is true with willpower.
-It only lasts a few hours and then it’s gone!
+The same is true of willpower.
+It only lasts a few hours, and then it’s gone!

-So imagine being at the library when your computer dies…
+So imagine being at the library when your coarser dies…

 Would you then blame yourself?